Skip to Content

 Jon Wood Jason Sienko

-At its most basic meaning, SKU rationalization is the process of deciding which products to keep (or improve) and which ones to discontinue — all with the goal of improving your organization’s bottom line.
+At its most basic meaning, SKU rationalization is the inventory management process of deciding which products to keep (or improve) and which ones to discontinue — all with the goal of streamlining your product offerings and improving your organization’s bottom line.
 The key drivers are typically space prioritization, innovation time, and price optimization with an overall business goal to improve cash flow, increase return on invested capital, and boost gross margins.

 So, where do you start?
-The key to successful SKU rationalization is to begin with accurate product cost information.
+The key to successful SKU rationalization is to begin with accurate product cost information and sales data.
 All too often, SKU rationalization is suboptimal or ultimately fails because critical decisions are based on poor product costing data — the “garbage-in, garbage-out” effect.
-To be successful, you need detailed margin data for each product that’s based on correct and accurate item master data and integrated within multichannel analytics.
+To be successful, you need detailed margin data for each product offering that’s based on correct and accurate item master data and integrated within multichannel analytics.

 All too often, SKU rationalization is suboptimal or ultimately fails because critical decisions are based on poor product costing data — the “garbage-in, garbage-out” effect.